mikrosk/mikrosk.github.io/decap/index.md

 ### 14.05.2025

 Received Dmitry's work on Videl.
 He isn't able to delayer the chip but nevertheless the quality of the images is superb.
-To our shock, while the lab is taking their time with just the one chip, Dmitry was able to offer use complete decapping of all three chips in a very near future, amazing!
+To our shock, while the lab is taking their time with just the one chip, Dmitry was able to offer complete decapping of all three chips in a very near future, amazing!

 ### 03.05.2025